Adjudication of Incompetence for Guardianship Attorneys

 At the Brady Cobin Law Group, PLLC, our knowledgeable Raleigh estate and elder law attorneys have more than 35 years of experience handling all types of guardianship and incompetency proceedings.
 We can help uncontested guardianship cases move smoothly through the process, and we can fight for the best interests of the ward in contested guardianship claims.

-What does it mean to be adjudicated incompetent?
-To have someone declared incompetent, you’ll have to go through a hearing before the Wake County Clerk of Court.
+You start the process of declaring a person mentally incompetent by going through a hearing before the Wake County Clerk of Court.
 This ensures that the person you want to declare incompetent has a chance to respond and defend himself or herself if necessary.
 At the same time that you are filing to have someone declared mentally incompetent, you are also filing to become their legal guardian.

 In some cases, people are clearly physically or mentally unfit to care for themselves.
 In other cases, that person or others may resist your efforts.
 It can be a complex and emotional process to have someone declared incompetent.

 It’s up to courts, not doctors, to say whether someone is incompetent.
 This is governed by state law so different states have different criteria.
 But overall, if someone is found in court to be incompetent, they often will be assigned a guardian or conservator to manage decisions on their behalf.